dietvin/pod5Viewer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL3.0 License.
 See the [LICENSE](./LICENSE) file for details.